klay-music/klay-beam/klay_beam/README.md

 # Compute the full email of the service account used by beam workers
 GCP_SA_EMAIL=${GCP_SA_NAME}@${GCP_PROJECT_ID}.iam.gserviceaccount.com
-# Compute a valid tempo storage path job workers.
-This is just a proposal.
-You
+# Compute a valid temporary storage path for job workers to use at runtime.
+The
-# can use any cloud storage path, as long the Beam workers are able to write
+# example below is just a proposal.
+You can use any cloud storage path, as long
-# temporary files to this path during job execution.
+# the Beam workers are able to write temporary files to this path during job
+# execution.
 TEMP_GS_URL=gs://${DATAFLOW_BUCKET_NAME}/tmp/

 # Create and activate a GCP project.
 You can skip `gcloud projects create` if